-Revisiting Eric Clapton’s Residency at the Royal Albert Hall
+Revisiting Eric Clapton’s First Residency at the Royal Albert Hall

-By the '80s, London's Royal Albert Hall was clearly Eric Clapton's favorite venue -- and after ending the decade with three years of annual shows there, he opened the '90s by taking their close relationship to the next level.
+By the '80s, London's Royal Albert Hall was clearly Eric Clapton's favorite venue.
+After ending the decade with three years of annual shows there, he opened the '90s by taking their close relationship to the next level.

-On Jan.
-18, 1990, Clapton started an ambitious 18-night residency at the Hall, divided up into different approaches to his classic catalog.
+Clapton started an ambitious 18-night residency on Jan.
+18, 1990, divided up into different approaches to his classic catalog.
 For six shows, he performed with a four-piece band; for another six, he expanded it to 13 pieces.
 Three dates featured a blues band that included Buddy Guy and Robert Cray, and for the final three concerts on the itinerary, he played with the National Philharmonic Orchestra conducted by Michael Kamen, with whom he'd worked on the (still sadly unreleased) "Concerto for Electric Guitar."

-Naturally, plans called for the shows to be recorded and released, although they hit a temporary snag when Clapton, surveying the tapes after the shows were over, deemed them unworthy of release and decided to wait until the following year -- when he returned to the Hall for an even longer 24-night residency, which later formed portions of 1991's double-disc 24 Nights live LP.
+Naturally, plans called for the shows to be recorded and released.
+They hit a temporary snag, however, when Clapton surveyed the tapes after the shows were over and deemed them unworthy of release.
+He decided instead to wait until the following year, when he returned to the Royal Albert Hall for an even longer 24-night residency.
+That later formed portions of 1991's double-disc 24 Nights live LP.

 Watch Eric Clapton Perform at Royal Albert Hall

-Admitting he'd gotten annoyed while sitting in the audience for a boxing match at the venue, he elaborated on what kept drawing him back to the stage there.
+Admitting he'd gotten annoyed while sitting in the audience for a boxing match at the hall, he elaborated on what kept drawing him back to the stage there.

 "It's got a very genteel, sophisticated and yet comfortable atmosphere.
 Like it is like a club," he mused.
 "It reminds me of what the Marquee was like in the early days, you know; everybody is very very comfortable at home, and you feel welcome.
 I don't have half the nerves there that I have anywhere else."